ArthurClemens/dialogic-js/README.md

 import 'dialogic-js/dialogic-js.css';
 ```

-## Description and rationale
+## Description

 `Prompt` is a hook to control the opening and closing of dialogs and menus.
 It handles the showing and hiding of the HTML elements, without dealing with layout itself - to be implemented by you, or by using a UI library and adding "prompt" data attributes.

-Despite having written a fair amount of JavaScript for dialogs, the number of intricacies still confounds me.
-And because most code isn't as portable as it could be, I frequently end up writing more code when I begin a new project.

-When attempting to add fade in and out behaviour for Primer CSS dialogs, I came to the realisation that I didn't want to write any more custom code before having established a fundamental framework.

-Requirements:
+Features:
 - To be used in static HTML or templates
 - To be used with JavaScript
-- Easy to add to existing HTML markup
+- Easy to add to existing HTML markup from UI libraries
-- Easy to add behaviours:
+- Add behaviours:
+  - fading in and out
+  - colored backdrop
   - closing on clicking background
   - modal (prevent closing on clicking background)
-  - colored backdrop
-  - closing with Escape
+  - closing with the Escape key
-  - fading in and out
+  - focus first element
+- Callbacks
 - Support for stacked dialogs
 - Support for `<details>` and `<dialog>` elements
 - Support for Phoenix LiveView hooks

-The resulting library uses data attributes to supply to (new or existing) HTML markup.
+This library uses data attributes to supply to (new or existing) HTML markup.
 The supplementing CSS is defined around behaviours (state and modifiers), rather than visual appearance.
 The little styling provided can be customized with CSS Variables.

 A basic example with `<dialog>` demonstrates how data attributes replace JS and add additional features.